Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-Draughts are a major cause of lower temperatures in homes.
-A cold home costs more to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of less temperature in homes.
+A draughty home is more expensive to heat, which results in wasting energy and increased bills.

-If you can feel external air coming in or the air is clear from a hole or gap, then it’s likely to be a gap or an opening that requirements sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-Gaps greater than 3mm that let air into or out of the house need to be sealed.
-For example, if the open fireplace isn’t used it can cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it’s most likely a gap or hole which needs sealing in some way.
+Cracks or gaps with large gaps must be sealed permanently.
+The gaps that exceed 3mm that allow air in or out from the house need the sealing.
+For instance, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.

-You don’t require to block off holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure as the household is heated and cools to allow them to be closed and opened rather than being stuck.
-We will inspect all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building as the home heats and cools, in order to let them be shut and opened, rather than sticking.
+We will test every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections